 Well, I’m going to be helping you satisfy your The Outer Worlds cravings with this article.
 Here are 13 of the best exploration games like The Outer Worlds that you should try.

 Now, I know you might be wondering, “Isn’t Borderlands 3 a shooter-looter game?” – well, yes, it is.
 I know that The Outer Worlds isn’t exactly a shooter-looter game, but it does have some elements that Borderlands 3 excels at.

 Borderlands 3 is also set in a vast interconnected explorable area that allows you to get an open-world feeling.
-You also get to encounter various out-of-this-world enemies that will surely get you feeling like the Outer Worlds all over again.
+You also get to encounter various out-of-this-world enemies.

 The backyard doesn’t exactly scream “Outer Worlds,” but your new size gives you a whole new perspective of your backyard.
 Even something as simple as swimming in the pond can feel like you’re on a completely different planet.

-And while Grounded isn’t exactly a game like the Outer Worlds, it can still scratch that exploration and RPG itch while providing a stunningly unique experience.
-Grounded was released in July 2020 and is available on Xbox and PC.
+While Grounded isn’t exactly a game like the Outer Worlds, it can still scratch that exploration and RPG itch.
+Grounded came out in July 2020 and is available on Xbox and PC.